Skip to main content

 St. Louis Symphony – St. Louis, Missouri

 Established in 1880, the St. Louis Symphony is the USA’s second-oldest orchestra – behind the New York Philharmonic, founded in 1842 – and is renowned for its exquisite performances.
 In addition to global classics – such as works by Beethoven, Haydn and Copland – check the calendar for jazz, gospel and movie soundtrack concerts.
-Powell Hall, the company’s primary performance venue, is listed on the National Register of Historic Places and offers free tours of the facility.
+Powell Hall, the company’s primary performance venue, is listed on the National Register of Historic Places and offers free tours of the facility (renovations are in progress until September 2025).

 More information